jeaninemjordan/Kickstarter-Analysis/README.md

 ![](Resources/Theater_outcomes_vs_launch_years.PNG)

-The Edinburgh Research sheet uses the =VLOOKUP formuaa to display a requested analysis on the following Great Britain theater productions: Be Prepared, Checkpoint 22, Cutting Off Kate Bush, Jestia and Raedon, and the Hitchhiker’s Guide to the Family.
+The Edinburgh Research sheet uses the =VLOOKUP formula to display a requested analysis on the following Great Britain theater productions: Be Prepared, Checkpoint 22, Cutting Off Kate Bush, Jestia and Raedon, and the Hitchhiker’s Guide to the Family.
 Alongside the descriptions of these productions, we can view the goals and pledged currency values.
 Here, we observe the most successful production to be the Hitchhiker’s Guide to the Family.

 ![](Resources/Great_Britain_Theater_Analysis.PNG)